clvrai/furniture-bench/docs/_sources/getting_started/installation_guide.rst.txt

     # Set absolute path to the furniture-bench repo
     export FURNITURE_BENCH=</path/to/furniture-bench>

-    # (Optional) IsaacGym absolute path if you want to use the simulator
+    # (Optional) Isaac Gym absolute path if you want to use the simulator
     export ISAAC_GYM_PATH=</path/to/isaacgym> # path to isaacgym downloaded from https://developer.nvidia.com/isaac-gym

 2. Run client image. ``launch_client.sh`` will read the environment variables and run the Docker image.